salesmiguelz/100-days-of-code/log.md

 ### Day 55 && 56: March 17 && 18, 2022

 **Today's Progress**: I started creating a calculator using React Native during my course.

+### Day 57: March 19, 2022

+**Today's Progress**: Changed the style of the buttons and their positioning.
+Also, implemented the logic of all the number buttons.